Preserving the forests of Nosy Boraha

 Madagascar

-In order to halt the deforestation process, the project supports local players in the setting up of conservation actions, in particular the acquisition of a classification status taking into account the three forests and the marine and coastal ecosystems (reefs and mangroves), as well as the setting up of an ecological restoration programme for these ecosystems.
+To put a stop to this deforestation process, the project supports local actors in the implementation of conservation actions, in particular in the creation of a marine and terrestrial Protected Area, taking into account the three forests and marine and coastal ecosystems (reefs and mangroves) and the management of an ecological restoration programme for these ecosystems.

-The Gret’s approach to this project aims to:
+GRET’s approach to this project is designed to:

 “This project allows us to restore a part of the mangrove forest that was razed during the construction of the Belle Vue seawall and bridge.
 This restoration is particularly important for Sainte Marie because the mangroves are spawning and nursery grounds for fish and shellfish. (…) A mangrove forest in good health thanks to the monitoring activities of the Communauté Locale de Base de St Joseph, manager of the mangrove forest, provides hope for an increase in fish and shellfish resources.”